greenaussie/inf3701-wk-9-extra-points/README.md

 While the stack is being deployed, you can view the progress in the AWS Console.
 Go to the CloudFormation service, and click on the stack.
 You will see the status of the stack change from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.

+> You may see other stacks which have already been deployed.
+These are stacks which have been deployed to prepare the learner environment.

 Once the stack has been created, you can view the resources which have been created.
 You can see the VPC, the subnets, the route tables, the internet gateway, the NAT gateway, the security groups, and the EC2 instances.

 The website address is shown in the Outputs tab.
 Click on the link to view the website.
 You will see a simple web page, which is being served by the one of the three EC2 instances.
 Running multiple instances allows us to distribute the load across multiple instances, and also provides redundancy in case one of the instances fails